alexanderchatham/EditorScripts/README.md

 ## Installation
 1. Clone or download this repository.
 2. Copy the `EditorScripts` folder into your Unity project's `Assets` directory.
+Or Move the Scripts to your `Assets/Editor` folder.
 3. Remove unwanted scripts.

 ## Usage